CAPITAL ACQUISITIONS TAX

 Capital Acquisitions Tax (CAT) arises on the gift or inheritance of an asset.
-Once the taxable value of a gift or inheritance is determined, the amount of CAT to be paid varies depending on the relationship between the beneficiary (person receiving the gift or inheritance) and the person who provided the gift or inheritance (disponer).
+The amount of CAT to be paid varies depending on the relationship between the beneficiary (person receiving the gift or inheritance) and the person who provided the gift or inheritance (disponer).
 The gift/inheritance is valued for CAT purposes on the date the beneficiary becomes entitled to it.
-The total amount of the gift/inheritance taxable is the market value minus allowable deductions such as funeral expenses (in the case of an inheritance), legal costs or any debts which must be paid by law.
+The total amount of the gift/inheritance taxable is the market value minus allowable deductions for example funeral expenses (in the case of an inheritance), legal costs or any debts which must be paid by law.

 The level of CAT owed to the revenue will depend on the relationship between the disponer and the beneficiary.
 Any gift or inheritance received that exceeds the beneficiary’s group tax exemption threshold is taxed at the rate of CAT which is now 33%.
 The tax exemption thresholds are as follows: